 No affordability assessments if you choose to make no monthly repayments.

 Income and outgoings are considered to make sure you can afford the mortgage payments.

 Variable or fixed rate, with a variety of options to choose from.

 With this equity release mortgage, you get a cash sum with no monthly payments.
 The cash sum is paid off, along with the interest built up on it, by the sale of your home when you die or move into long-term care.

 Just like a roll-up lifetime mortgage, but with this equity release mortgage, you have the flexibility to release your cash over time rather than just taking one lump sum.
 The benefit is you can access your cash as and when you need it and interest is only charged on the amount you have taken.
 This could be suitable if you think you might need more money in the future as it means you won’t be building up interest on a large lump sum that you have released but not spent.

 You can choose to make voluntary payments to bring down your equity release mortgage loan amount.
 Like any equity release mortgage, you still get a cash sum and keep ownership of your home.

 Only for those with certain specified medical conditions, these let you unlock even more cash from your home, and you may qualify for better lifetime mortgage rates.

-This type of scheme lets you access a cash lump from your home, but rather than rolling up interest over the years, you pay off a certain amount of interest monthly.
-Essentially, this helps to reduce the amount needed to pay back from the sale of your home when you pass away.
+This type of equity release mortgage lets you access a cash lump from your home, but rather than rolling up interest over the years, you pay off a certain amount of interest monthly.
+Essentially, this helps to reduce the amount needed to pay back on the equity release mortgage from the sale of your home when you pass away

 - Stay in control of your debt – However much cash you choose to unlock, with a ‘no negative equity’ plan, you’ll never owe more than the value of your home